bkw777/TPDD_Cable/README.md

 Then solder the 2x4 connector, optionally using the 3d-printed jig to hold the 2x4 connector in the perfect alignment.

 ## solder the wires to the pcb
+Use a DMM in continuity mode to beep out the wires to find which color wire is connected to DB25 pin 2, 3, 4, 5, 6, 7, and 20.
+Any other wires are not used and can be cut short right at the jacket.
-Refer to one of the tables below.
+Refer to one of the tables below to find which wires to solder to which pcb pads.
 The signal names on the PCB are relative to the computer, aka the DTE side.
 Ex: The pad labelled RTS on the PCB connects to the computers RTS.
 The tables below show the computer-side pinouts for a few different computers.

 ## assemble the housing
 Slide the heat-shrink 2mm past the end of the end of the cable jacket, just enough to cover the unused cut wires and shielding, and shrink it.
-Slide the housing up over the pcb. *Make sure the transistors face DOWN, and the polarity key points UP*.
+Slide the housing up over the pcb.
+**Make sure the transistors face DOWN, and the polarity key points UP**.
 Push the cable into the pocket as far as possible.
 Make sure the jacket goes far enough in to be grabbed by the cable tie.
 Put a small 2mm bend at the very tip of the cable tie in the same direction it's already bent (the direction it will bend to wrap around the cable), to help it make the transition from the bottom up into the 2nd hole in the PCB.
 Insert a cable tie from above down into in the opening, with the inside of the strap facing the cable.